Cudworth, South Yorkshire: Transport

-There has been some dispute about the original position of this guide stoop, some local commentators speculating that it once stood on the Barnsley to Pontefract road.
-This clearly was not the case since the market towns mentioned includes Penistone, but omits Barnsley.
-It would only have been legally compliant on Salter's Lane.
+A railway station served Cudworth between 1840 and 1968.
+Regular bus services serve the village including service 28 to Barnsley.
+Most bus routes are operated by Stagecoach Yorkshire.

 Churches and places of worship

 Cudworth was a township and a constituent part of the large rural Anglican parish of Royston until it became part of Monk Bretton chapelry in 1843; it finally became a separate Anglican chapelry in 1893.
 The District Chapelries of both Monk Bretton and Cudworth later became parishes quite independent of Royston.
 The church dedicated to St John the Baptist was consecrated before the official commencement of the chapelry district in succession to a chapel of ease previously occupying the buildings of the charity school near the pond.
 St John's is situated on the High Royd, the highest part of Low Cudworth.
 The parish was established finally by 10 November 1893, when the Ecclesiastical Commissioners of the Church of England made a double announcement of the vicarage and curacy, with a stipend based upon two benefactions made to the Church.
 The Commissioners received the benefaction and promised to pay a stipend of £15 per annum and £120 per annum from it.
 They also set out their rights to any tithe in recompense.

 The Commissioners received a further benefaction, and agreed to defray the costs of the building of a parsonage in a decision dated 5 April 1900.

 In 1920, a war memorial was erected in the churchyard to commemorate the servicemen of Cudworth who died in World War I; the men and women lost in World War II were added later.
 The Local Heritage Group organised for the memorial to be refurbished at which time more names were added, including those fallen in more recent conflicts.